framp/fontina/README.md

 The options object can be configured as follow:

     {
+      force: false,   // if true the file extension won't be checked
       output: false,  // if true the output from the tool will be printed
       error: false,   // if true the errors from the tool will be printed
-      cwd: null       // current directory from which the tool are run
+      cwd: null,      // current directory from which the tool are run
       callback: null  // it will be called after the conversion is done }